-The rise of deadly insect sting allergies: Is there a cure?August 1st, 2013 in Immunology /
+The rise of deadly insect sting allergies: Is there a cure?August 1, 2013 in Medicine & Health / Immunology

 If you think summer insects are done setting their sights on ruining your outdoor gathering, think again.
 August's hot and dry climate is the perfect breeding ground for insects, especially yellow jackets.
 And for the millions of Americans allergic to insect stings, these late summer bugs can be deadly.